An interpretation of Sappho’s fragment 16 (f. 41)

 (Sappho, translation Mary Barnard, University of California Press, 2012, f.
 41. Published with the kind permission of the University of California Press).

 The entire city stretched away from the window of our office—an architect firm—with modern towers and old buildings.
-Sometimes the view seemed like a punishment, as if we were doomed to constantly watch the success of others.
-A multitude of forms and materials blended into such a spectacular mosaic that following one distinct form was almost exhausting.
+Sometimes the view seemed like a punishment, as if we were doomed to watch constantly the success of others.
+Multitude of forms and materials blended into such a spectacular mosaic that following one distinct form was almost exhausting.
 A glass tower faced an old stone building; diagonal windows reflecting curved bars on the other side of the street; a curtain wall opposite a small, round balcony—this myriad of colors and shapes would discourage even the most experienced architect.
 Everything had already been invented, every material used, all forms adjusted to each other.
 An unusual combination of elements, a unique outline—they were all here facing us, just outside the window that was impossible to avoid.

 I didn’t mind looking out the window.
 A girl like me—an apprentice—wasn’t afraid of unreachable pinnacles.
 Sometimes I even found them comforting.
 Gabriel, the architect I worked for, whistled quietly as he reclined over his drafting table with his back toward the window.
 About fifty years old, his appearance exhibited his success.
 Thin and tall, his clothes were elegant but always showed a touch of mischief; an unusual belt, a very colorful tie, in the winter, even a strange hat.
 His tight shirt and trousers accentuated his good-looking body.
 His sneakers lent a light touch to his businesslike appearance.
 His face was bright and handsome, surrounded by a beard that was never too short or too long.
 His eyes, behind the expensive designer glasses, were inquisitive.
 His gray hair seemed disheveled but, in fact, it was meticulously cut.
-He drove a sports car, knew plenty of fine restaurants, and could suggest a bar for every mood: sadness, lust, naïve gaiety, and even an inclination to wax philosophical.
+He drove a sports car, knew plenty of fine restaurants and could suggest a bar for every mood: sadness, lust, naïve gaiety and even an inclination to wax philosophical.

 Though his endless efforts to keep an attractive appearance may have appeared as evidence of a superficial character, his love of architecture was deep and overpowering.
 “Nothing in the world is as beautiful as an impressive building,” he always said, and I always looked at him, speechless.
 Immersed in sketching, every line he drew was affectionate.
 At times, when he talked about his sketches, he sounded like a jealous husband.
 Comments about the angles or the proportions made his face twitch as if his lover had been offended.
 He would then explain in detail that there was no need to change anything, it was absolutely perfect.
 He talked loudly and assertively, but his voice revealed a hidden insult.